-Once the call is established, an anonymous caller can do the following:
+After the call is established, an anonymous caller can do the following:

-- Mute audio/video - Toggle a keypad to send DTMF
+- Mute audio/video

+- · Toggle a keypad to send DTMF

 - Hang up

-- Enlarge the video to full screen
+- · Enlarge the video to full screen

 - Toggle the self-view

-- Anonymous calls can be initiated from the built-in demo portal or from an enterprise website that uses the WebRTC SDK provided with MBG.

 8.2.2 Subscriber Calls

 In this scenario, an external user logs in to MBG from a browser and then registers with the ICP.
 The user, who is known as a "subscriber," can perform a variety of tasks, including both placing and receiving calls, while registered.
 The subscriber, not the administrator, specifies the number of the called party.